FirstLegoLeague/flljudging/readme.md

 # FLL-Judging
 The FLL Judging application is an application to make the judging during a tournament digital.
-It is a first step to move to a complete digital scoring and judging system for FLL tournaments. *Currently this branch is in a __development__ stage*.
+It is a first step to move to a complete digital scoring and judging system for FLL tournaments. *Currently this repository is in a __development__ stage*.

 #### Goal
 The goal of the application is to support the judging process according the international FLL guidelines.
 This includes (but is not limited to) the following: